 - Sportmix Premium Lamb Meal and Rice (3 stars)

-Sportmix Premium Large Breed Adult was selected to represent the others in the line for this review.
+Sportmix Premium High Energy Adult Chunk Dog Food was selected to represent the other products in the line for this review.

 Dry Dog Food

 Ingredients: Chicken by-product meal, ground yellow corn, meat meal, ground wheat, chicken fat (preserved with mixed tocopherols), dried beet pulp, fish meal, flaxseed, salt, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, riboflavin supplement, d-calcium pantothenate, niacin supplement, choline chloride, vitamin B12 supplement, folic acid, thiamine mononitrate, pyridoxine hydrochloride, biotin, calcium iodate, copper sulfate, ferrous sulfate, manganous oxide, zinc oxide, magnesium oxide

 The first ingredient in this dog food is chicken by-product meal, a dry rendered product of slaughterhouse waste.
 It’s made from what’s left of a slaughtered chicken after all the prime cuts have been removed.

 In addition to organs (the nourishing part), this stuff can contain almost anything — feet, beaks, undeveloped eggs — anything except quality skeletal muscle (conventional meat).